bhanukaaa/Wordle50/README.md

-# Wordle50
-# GitHub Pages Link
+## GitHub Pages Link
 <span style="font-size:1em;">[bhanukaaa.github.io/Wordle50](https://bhanukaaa.github.io/Wordle50)</span>
 ## Description

 Wordle50 is my version of the popular web-game wordle, which was also made using C in CS50x's Problem Set 2.
 The whole web app uses multiple technologies learnt throughout CS50, and knowledge gained by further pursuing those languages.

-## Languages, Libraries and Markup Languages Used
+## Languages and Libraries Used
-- Flask
+- Flask*
 - JavaScript
-- Python
+- Python*
 - HTML
 - CSS
-- Jinja
+- Jinja*
-- SQL
+- SQL*

-## Introduction

-Inspired by Problem Set 2, and my own love for the game.
-My own take on this game was created.
+* in original project only, not used in this refactored version

 ## How it works